Moxie Cinema: History

+In 2008, the Moxie relocated to a larger facility at 431 S. Jefferson Avenue, expanding to a two-screen operation.

+In 2010, after having their first child, the Chiltons sold the theater to Downtown Springfield Community Cinema Inc., a newly formed nonprofit organization administered through the Community Foundation of the Ozarks.

+In 2014, the Moxie moved to its current location at 305 S. Campbell Avenue.

 Mission and Programming

 The Moxie’s stated mission is “to enrich our community through film’s power to engage, educate, and inspire.”
 While offering traditional film screenings, the cinema also emphasizes: